VA-DOE-GMR/AJL_Extra_GeMS_Tools/README.md

 ## Fill MapUnit Field for Point Feature Classes

 This tool automatically fills out all point feature classes fields with a MapUnit field with the corresponding MapUnit value of the polygon of MapUnitPolys that they are located within.
-Polygons without MapUnit information (i.e. <Null>) are skipped and ignored for this process.
+Polygons without MapUnit information (i.e. Null values) are skipped and ignored for this process.

 ## Alphabetize Glossary Table